Arnold-n/P1P2MQTT/README.md

 Daikin (or Rotex) uses various communication standards between thermostats and heat pumps.
 The P1/P2 standard is one of them.
 It is a proprietary standard.
 At the lowest level it is a 9600 Baud serial-like interface based on the Japanese Home Bus System (ET-2101).
 Technical details of this standard can be found in chapter 4 of the https://echonet.jp/wp/wp-content/uploads/pdf/General/Standard/Echonet/Version_2_11_en/spec_v211e_3.pdf.

-**What does the P1/P2 adapter circuit look like?**
+**How do I build a P1/P2 adapter circuit?**

 The P1/P2 bus is a two-wire circuit.
 The easiest way to make an adapter for this bus is to use the MM1192 HBS-Compatible Driver and Receiver (http://pdf.datasheetcatalog.com/datasheet_pdf/mitsumi-electric/MM1192XD.pdf) and an Arduino Uno (or Teensy or other device).

+Several adapter circuits for use as an Arduino Uno hat are provided in PDF form:
+ - version 1 bare-bones version without galvanic isolation (use at your own risk)
+ - version 2 with galvanic isolation and isolated DC-DC converter
+ - (work-in-progress) version 3 with galvanic isolation, bus-powered and/or bus-powering

 The MM1192 data sheet does not provide information how to build a working circuit, but the data sheet for the MM1007 (https://www.digchip.com/datasheets/parts/datasheet/304/MM1007.php) and the XL1192 (http://www.xlsemi.com/datasheet/XL1192%20datasheet-English.pdf) show how to build it.
 Unfortunately, these schematics did not work for me as the MM1192 detected a lot of spurious edges in the noise P1/P2 signal.
 This was due to the relatively high amplitude of signal and noise, and to the common-mode distortion of the signal.
 I had to make two modifications to resolve that: (1) both resistors between the MM1192 and the P1/P2 lines were changed from 33kOhm to 150kOhm; and (2 [previously 3]) one 1.5 kOhm resistor was added between ground and P1, and one 1.5 kOhm resistor was added between ground and P2 (but please note next question on the consequences of this third modification!).
 A further modification, the addition of a 680pF capacitor between pin 15 and pin 16 of the MM1192, reduces the detection of spurious edges further.
-A schematic diagram of the circuit will be added later.

-**Is there any galvanic isolation?
-Is there any risk?**

-PLEASE NOTE that the third modification removes the galvanic isolation between the P1/P2 bus and the Arduino!
+Version 1 is the bare-bones version - as stated this version does not provide galvanic isolation between the P1/P2 bus and the Arduino (but if only reading circuitry is implemented this risk is limited because the resistors between the P1/P2 bus and the MM1192 are 150k Ohm; however if modification 3 (described below) is implemented the resistance is lowered to around 1k Ohm; and if write circuitry is added there really is isolation at all.
 Use at your own risk!

+Version 2 provides galvanic isolation.
+The MM1192 is powered via an isolated DC-DC converter.

+Version 3 will replace the DC-DC converter with a bus-powered 5V supply and optionally a bus power feed.
+If you want to interface to the heat pump, which operates as a master and provides a power feed on the bus, the power on the bus can be used for the P1/P2 adapter.
+If you want to interface to the thermostat, which operates as a slave and requires a power feed, the adapter needs to provide 15V on the bus.

+**There is no galvanic isolation in adapter version 1!
+What is the risk?**

-This should be OK as long as the Arduino and subsequent circuits are not connected to any other circuitry.
+Using a circuitry without galvanic isolation should be OK as long as the Arduino and subsequent circuits are not connected to any other circuitry.
 Do not use any power supply which has built-in capacitors between the mains and the low voltage side.
-Again: apply these modifications at your own risk.
+We don't know whether the P1/P2 bus is galvanically isolated on the heat pump side, so be careful: use of version 1 is at your own risk.

 **What does the data on the P1/P2 bus look like, at the physical level?**